 After treatment, your doctor may recommend:

-To help reduce your chance of getting tongue cancer, take the following steps:
+To help reduce your chance of tongue cancer:

 American Cancer Society